 OK, why is there a bike in this scene?

 The modern bike was developed in the late 1890s, with a chain-driven gear train on the rear wheel, and pneumatic tires, as opposed to the giant front wheel bikes that were quite hard to ride.

 The penny farthing bike was dangerous.
 It was easy to take a header over the front wheel and women’s voluminous clothing wouldn’t stand a chance near those spokes!

 The modern bicycle was affordable and gave women autonomy.
 Women riding bikes blatantly disproved the silly belief that women were physically weak.
 It was thought that women did not have the intellectual and emotional capacity to pursue serious study, to enter professions, to vote.

 panel 17 excellence

-This panel shows a vineyard, patterned on Rivino’s tasting zone overlooking the Russian River.
-A decorative band of Zinfandel grapevines is painted over the foreground, where I will depict a vineyard harvest and wine tasting among the rows.
+This panel shows a vineyard, patterned on local Rivino’s tasting zone overlooking the Russian River.
+A decorative band of Zinfandel grapevines is painted over the foreground, and now a few changes have been made!
+For one thing I added the third iconic tree…

 Mendocino County is one of California’s largest and most climatically diverse wine growing regions.
 We are a leader in organic grapes and wines.

 Viticulture in California dates back to the Spanish missions of the 1700s when vineyards were planted to make wine for mass.